andrewheiss/example-r-python-quarto-docker/README.md

 3. In a browser, go to `http://localhost:8787`.
 This is an RStudio Server instance running inside the Docker container

 4. Run the different `.qmd` files from your browser.
-Any edits you make will appear in your local file system at `actual-projec`, since it's mounted/mapped into the container
+Any edits you make will appear in your local file system at `actual-project`, since it's mounted/mapped into the container